lampridiforme/SPIS15-Project-Graphics-Christine-Zoe/README.md

 # SPIS15-Project-Graphics-Christine-Zoe
 Graphics project plans:
 ------------------------
-Do the green screen images first (parallel with seam carving?)
+Do the green screen images first

 Then do steganography